stephaniepang97/hc_demo/README.md

 - Register for a free [Salesforce Developer Edition](https://developer.salesforce.com/signup)

 ### Initial App
-I generated a new Rails app without any models, using a postgres db.
+First, I generated a new Rails app without any models, using a postgres db.
 ```
 rails new my_hc_demo --database=postgresql
 ```